Patagonia Photography Workshop Adventure

 Absolutely!
 Although I might be a bit biased 😉 While there are a number of photography workshops being offered in places like Patagonia, none of them offer a similar experience.
 Not only have I been working as a photo workshop instructor for 18 years, which included time leading trips for National Geographic, but I have spent over 10 years exploring the Southern Patagonian region of South America.
 I work hard to make sure I meet each of my clients at their own level, providing ample 1 on 1 time while we are out in the field.
 This helps to make sure that you get everything possible out of this workshop experience!

-This 2nd workshop of the season starts on April 12th, 2023 at 7:30 am in El Calafate, Argentina (FTE airport code).
+This 1st workshop of the season starts on March 27th, 2024 at 7am El Calafate, Argentina (FTE airport code).
 You most likely will want to arrive a day early to help you deal with any jetlag from your travels.
-On April 21st, 2023, the workshop ends at 2pm in Punta Arenas, Chile (PUQ airport code).
-You will fly in and fly out of different airports for this workshop.
+On April 5th, 2024, the workshop ends by 2pm in Puerto Natales, Chile (PNT Airport code).
+If you find better return flights out of Punta Arenas, Chile (PUQ airport code).
+We can help arrange a private transfer for you and any other clients that prefer to fly out of Punta Arenas.

 Depending on which country you are from, you might need VISAS to enter either Chile or Argentina or both.
 While we start in one country, we will cross over into the other via a land border, so please make sure you have your VISAS sorted out well in advance of the workshop!